What You Need to Know

 There is no treatment that can help your body make more lactase.
 But you can manage your symptoms by changing your diet.

-In the past, people who were lactose intolerant were told to stop taking dairy products.
+In the past, people who were lactose intolerant were told to avoid dairy products.
 Today, health experts suggest you try different dairy foods and see which ones cause fewer symptoms.
 That way you can still get enough calcium and other important nutrients.

 Lactose intolerance symptoms can be unpleasant, but they won’t hurt you.
 So try to find dairy foods that don’t cause severe symptoms.